-Lu is sourced from REE mining.
-It occurs in REE minerals along with the other lanthanides.
-It is most concentrated in heavy REE deposits also rich in more-abundant yttrium (Y), terbium (Tb), dysprosium (Dy), and holmium (Ho).
-The U.S. imports all of its Lu from China, the major miner and refiner.
-Other countries that refine Lu for export are Germany, Korea, and Japan.
-The U.S. produces a near-negligible amount of Lu from the one American REE mine at Mountain Pass in California.
+Y is sourced from REE mining, and occurs in REE minerals along with the other lanthanides.
+It is most concentrated in heavy REE deposits also rich in less-abundant terbium (Tb), dysprosium (Dy), and holmium (Ho).
+The U.S. imports all of its Y from China, the major miner and refiner.
+Other countries that refine Y for export are Germany, Korea, and Japan.
+The U.S. produces a near-negligible amount of Y from the one American REE mine at Mountain Pass in California.
 The only other non-Chinese REE mine of note is Mt.
 Weld in Australia.

-Given its extreme rarity and niche uses, there are no comprehensive data on pricing or consumption of Lu.
-Lu is derived from any deposit where any other REEs are also present in economic quantities.
+The U.S. imported about 1,000 tonnes of Y in 2022.
+Y metal prices averaged \$43/kg in 2022.
+Y is derived from any deposit where any other REEs are also present in economic quantities.
 Most REEs come from dedicated REE mines, but the world's largest REE mine, Bayan Obo in China, is actually an iron ore mine with REE byproducts.
-Grades of Lu in REE deposits range from 0.0001 to 0.005 wt.%.
-The proportion of Lu in the total REE grade is a function of the deposit type.
+Grades of Y in REE deposits range from 0.007 to 0.5 wt.%.
+The proportion of Y in the total REE grade is a function of the deposit type.